pyrogenix/14a_background_scraper/README.txt

 GUIDE TO FILES:

 edgar_web_scraper.py
-> Hasn't really been started yet
+> hasn't really been started yet

 html_scraper.py
 > designed for scraping offline html files, but the code could be easily repurposed to analyze files from the sec website